blised/SistemaExperto-main3/README.md

-# Expert System for Archaeological Site Detection
+# Expert System for Inclusion

 ## Overview
 This project is an **Expert System** designed to identify people with achievement even thought they had some problems, based on user-provided characteristics.
 The system uses a predefined dictionary to match input data to known people and can handle new entries if no matches are found.